Laravel-Backpack/docs/6.x/custom-validation-rules.md

 <a name="valid-upload-multiple-validation-rule"></a>
 ## `ValidUploadMultiple` for `upload_multiple` field type

-You can use this validation rule to handle validation for you `upload_multiple` field - both for the Create and the Update operation in one go:
+You can use this validation rule to handle validation for your `upload_multiple` field - both for the Create and the Update operation in one go:
 - use the `::field()` constructor to define the rules for the field;
 - use the `->file()` method for rules specific to the files sent in field;